Mental Health Awareness Week

 The daily theme on Monday is Whānau, ‘recharge with others’.
 Recognising that being together and the benefits of caring for each other creates a strong connection and bond that will benefit everyone’s wellbeing is a large part of maintaining positive mental health.
 Sharing stories with friends about what you did to make it through lockdown (one or two) or recounting memories of time with family and how they make you feel will give others an opportunity to learn from you.
 And open ears to what others have to share will do the same for you.

 Twenty twenty hasn’t been easy, with many of us having to reconsider the experiences, actions and surroundings that bring us a sense of positivity, safety and wellbeing.
 Mental Health Awareness Week, and it’s focus on connecting with others, is timed perfectly!
 It is an excellent opportunity for us to redefine and rediscover what wellbeing looks and feels like, whether that is during lockdown levels, COVID-19-affected Aotearoa or beyond.
-Read more about mindfulness and anxiety here.
+If you would like to read more, a previous blog talks about mindfulness and anxiety.